s3714110/OSP-ProgAsg2/README.md

 ## Usage

 There are multiple options for this program.
-You can supply a valid .notes file into the parameters, of if you don't have one, the program will automatically create a new, empty .notes file in the path you specify
+You can supply a valid .notes file into the parameters, of if you don't have one, the program will automatically create a new, empty .notes file in the path you specify.

 - To list all the files in the filesystem
 ```bash